tikooshrishti/PythonAssignment/README.md

 # PythonAssignment

 Added all the three assignment as per the need

+Tools used : MYSQL, Jupyter Notebook and Google Colab